AaronPandian/iss-tracker-service/README.md

 ![Alt text](https://github.com/AaronPandian/coe323-homeworks/blob/main/homework05/diagram.png)

 ## Data Description
 The ISS tracking data this app requests can be found on the NASA website [[1]](#citations).
 This ephemeris dataset, compiled by the NASA Johnson Space Center, contains a header section and a primary data section.
 The header contains the ISS mass in kg, drag area in m<sup>2</sup>, and drag coefficient used in generating the subsequent data.
 The primary data section contains information from the last 15-day interval.
-The timesteps vary from 4 minutes to 2 seconds and timestep notes state vectors detailing the time in UTC ISO date format; position X, Y, and Z in km; and velocity X, Y, and Z in $\frac{km}{s}.
+The timesteps vary from 4 minutes to 2 seconds and timestep notes state vectors detailing the time in UTC ISO date format; position X, Y, and Z in km; and velocity X, Y, and Z in km/s.

 ## Build and Deploy
 ### How to Build the Container